Valve responds to Steam Deck shortages, battery life issues, joystick drift

 “We’re just gonna keep ramping up production,” Steam Deck designer Jay Shaw told The Post.
 “Unfortunately, we don’t have any numbers to share.
 Supply chain issues are a very real thing.
-You hate to hear it because everybody says it over and over and over again, but it is 100% true that we cannot make enough of these, and we wish we could.”
+You hate to hear it because everybody says it over and over and over again, but it is 100 percent true that we cannot make enough of these, and we wish we could.”

-Shaw said that the plan is to ultimately arrive at “a level at which — fingers crossed, all the variables line up — people will be able to eventually just go order a Deck and have it shipped and receive it a day or two later.”
+Shaw said the plan is to ultimately arrive at “a level at which — fingers crossed, all the variables line up — people will be able to eventually just go order a Deck and have it shipped and receive it a day or two later.”
 In an ideal world (very much not the one we’re living in, from the look of things) that will happen sometime this year.
 In the meantime, Steam Deck engineer Pierre-Loup Griffais recommended that people sign up for Valve’s reservation system sooner rather than later.

 “The line’s not getting any shorter,” Griffais said.

-Valve announced the Steam Deck last year, at which point tech and video game enthusiasts were already well aware of tech supply chain issues born of covid and crypto.
-These circumstances were not enough to convince Valve to delay the Steam Deck to a potentially less-volatile time.
+Valve announced the Steam Deck last year, at which point tech and video game enthusiasts were already well aware of tech supply chain issues born of covid-19 and crypto.
+These circumstances were not enough to convince Valve to delay the Steam Deck to a potentially less volatile time.

 “We would never have been able to predict what supply chain or any other kind of logistical issues would look like in the future,” said Shaw.
-“So even if we had decided to postpone, I don’t think we would have had confidence to say, ‘Well, in 2023 this is what silicone’s going to look like,' or 'This is what shipping is going to look like.’ ”
+“So even if we had decided to postpone, I don’t think we would have had confidence to say, ‘Well, in 2023 this is what silicone’s going to look like,' or, 'This is what shipping is going to look like.’ ”

 Griffais added that he approximates that “tens of thousands” of users are receiving Decks right now, and “it’s gonna be in the hundred-thousands soon after that.”